RyanHartje/python_fundamentals/variables.md

 1.1 - Capitalize your name and assign that to a different variable.

-1.2 - Instead of getting your initials from the first letter of each of your names, try making a cryptic set of initials using the last letter of each name.
+1.2 - Instead of getting your initials from the first letter of each of your names, try making a cryptic set of initials using the last letter of each name. *hint* `len` can help you

 1.3 - Is your first and last name the same?
 Create a boolean expression that tells you if you have the same name twice.